LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 Here we are using notation for the *floor* function :math:`\lfloor x \rfloor` means the largest integer :math:`\le x`.

-This results in a sequence 1, 4, 13, 40, 121.
+This results in a sequence 1, 4, 13, 40, 121....
 You stop computing values in the
 sequence when :math:`t = log_3 n - 1`.
 (So for n=50,000, you should have about 9-10
 intervals.)

+For completeness, we note that :math:`log_3 n` must be sufficiently large (and > 2) for this method to work.
+Our code ensures this by taking the *maximum* of :math:`log_3 n` and 1.

-He also suggests:
+Knuth also suggests:

 .. math::